cloudlena/clong/README.md

 1. Open `/screen` on any big screen.
 This is where the game runs.
 The game should begin to spawn targets.
 1. Open `/` on any touch device and swipe forward to launch balls at the targets.
+1. Open `/scoreboard` to get a list of high scores (which updates live)

 ## Run the app